TritonDataCenter/manatee-state-machine/README.md

 ## Planned promotions

-A topology change in Manatee takes place when there is a change to the ephemeral node list present in ZooKeeper, but depending on ZooKeeper configuration this could be a lengthy period of time.
+A topology change in Manatee takes place when the cluster determines that a peer has gone missing and another peer is available to takeover in that role.
+This is done by watching for changes to the active peers (i.e. the presence of their ephemeral nodes in ZooKeeper), but depending on ZooKeeper configuration this could be a lengthy period of time before the cluster notices.
 For situations where a known topology change is going to happen (e.g. when upgrading the cluster), Manatee will watch for a special object in ZooKeeper and proactively take actions on the request, instead of waiting for a timeout of the applicable ephemeral node.

-This object is named `promote` in the cluster's state and is described below.
+This object is named `promote` in the cluster's state and is described below in the "Data structures" section.
 When an operator puts this object, each peer in the cluster will get a "clusterStateChange" event and, as part of its evaluation of this state, validate the promotion request against the current state of the cluster.
 If this request is invalid, the request is ignored and a message logged.
-If this request is valid, the primary (or in the event of a deposition of the primary, the sync) will put a new state object into ZooKeeper reflecting the intended state of the cluster.
+If this request is valid, the primary (or in the event of a deposition of the primary, the sync) will put a new state object into ZooKeeper reflecting the intended state of the cluster (e.g. new primary required, async chain changes).
 Each peer will then receive a subsequent "clusterStateChange" notification and take the appropriate actions defined in this state.

-The initial `promote` object will be updated with an "acknowledged" timestamp to indicate to the operator that the request has been acted on.
-This object will remain in the cluster's state (which will have no ongoing effect on the cluster due to it now being invalid/acknowledged).
+The original `promote` object will not be re-written to the cluster's state when a promotion request is acted upon.
+When the promotion request is invalid, the object will remain in the cluster's state until removed by either the operator or a subsequent change in cluster state.

+The cluster will never act on a promotion request where the current time is greater than that in the `promote.time`, or in the case where any other of the properties do not match the current state of the cluster (e.g. if `promote.generation` doesn't match `clusterState.generation`).
+This has the effect of protecting the cluster from acting on a promotion request where there might have been a natural takeover in the time between when the operator was building this object and putting it into ZooKeeper.

 # Implementation notes